UnavailableAvailableOnly few leftOut of StockPre-order

-One thing I love about it is the free flowering nature - in this instance meaning Diadem is still throwing out flowers randomly here and there.
+One thing I love about it is the free flowering nature - meaning Diadem is still throwing out flowers randomly here and there.
 As I write on August 11th, four more flowers are about to open - it's been tossing up a small group of flowers like this ever since May!

 Diadam is a serrata type and therefore more reliably cold hardy than its macrophylla sisters.

 With purple-plum autumn foliage, Diadem is also one of the few mountain hydrangeas with good fall color.
 Purple autumn raiments for Diadem, how royally fitting.